 To find a north star metric, a company has to first find what outcome will be the most valuable for them and then find out whether there is a way to track this outcome.

 The first step in finding the north star metric is to sit down and evaluate what success refers to throughout the company.
 Collecting different ideas from different departments can help in finding a metric that is of value to every team.
 Does everyone value the number of active users, or revenue, or the new users acquired?

 Whatever comes out of these conversations must be collected for further evaluation.

 Second step is finding the common points in these ideas.
-Putting related ideas into groups can be helpful, for example churn rate and What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… rate and revenue can be the members of a group while new users and active users can be in another group.
+Putting related ideas into groups can be helpful, for example churn rate and retention rate and revenue can be the members of a group while new users and active users can be in another group.

 At last comes the most difficult part, this is where the most important evaluation and a conclusion is made.
 A single metric(or 2-3) should be selected to act as the company’s success measurement but if chosen wrong, months could go to waste.
 It is best to prioritize metrics based on users’ interactions with your product because these metrics are tied to nearly every department throughout the customer’s journey.

 What are some North Star Metrics for Different Companies

 There are a number of north star metric examples from big companies that can be mentioned and examined further.

 First is Airbnb, and they track the nights booked as their north star metric.
 This metric is deeply intertwined with both revenue(as more nights mean more commission taken) and user interaction(the more nights booked, the more users are active).